-convenience, comparison, retail service, leisure service, financial and business service and vacant units.
-Town Centre ground floor vacancy rates (Baseline 2008 = 10.27%) Maintain below Great Britain (GB) average Target has not been met.
-The target for the indicator states that it should maintain below a GB average.
-In June 2016 the UK average of vacant number of units in Town Centres was11.2%, whilst St. Helens Town centre had a 15.8% vacancy number.
+Item and Baseline Target Performance against targets in 2018/19 BD4 - Total amount of floorspace for town centre uses (Baseline 2008 = 7,448m2) 20,000sq.m. cumulative Target met - Following on from the 2016 base figures (116,380m2 of floorspace in St. Helens Town Centre) collated from White Young Green, there was a period (2016 - 2018) when this information was not collected.
+However, this information is now being gathered and for this monitoring period a total of 11,1750m2 of net gain floorspace in St Helens Town Centre has been comparison, retail service, leisure service, financial and business service and sui generis uses.
+Please note that previous calculations carried out by White Young Green included vacant units.
+Town Centre ground floor vacancy rates (Baseline 2008 = 10.27%) Maintain below Great Britain (GB) average Target has not been met .
+The target for the indicator states that it should be maintained below a GB average.
+In June 2016 the UK average of vacant number of units in Town Centres was 11.2%, whilst St Helens Town centre had a 13.4% vacancy rate number.

-Table 3: Retail units and floorspace in St. Helens Town Centre
+Table 3: Retail units and floorspace in St Helens Town Centre

+March 2011 June 2016

+No. of Units in St Helens Town Centre 439 443

+Floorspace (sq.m) in St Helens Town 116,390 116,380

+Centre

-March 2011 June 2016 No. of Units in St. Helens Town Centre 439 443 Floorspace (sq.m) in St. Helens Town Centre 116,390 116,380 No. of Vacant Units in St. Helens Town Centre 56 70
+No. of Vacant Units in St Helens Town 56 70

+Centre